 Step 7: Monitoring and Optimization

 The final step in audience segmentation is continuously monitoring the performance of your strategies.
-Regularly reviewing key metrics and making necessary adjustments will help you optimise your efforts and ensure that your marketing remains effective and relevant over time.
+Regularly reviewing key metrics and making necessary adjustments will help you optimize your efforts and ensure that your marketing remains effective and relevant over time.

 Tools and Techniques for Effective Audience Segmentation